echalkpad/the-health-guide/src/assets/docs/micronutrients/vitamins/vitaminA.md

 # Vitamin A
 Vitamin A is a fat-soluble vitamin.
+It's main function is in vision and cell development.

 ## Classification
 - Retinoids - animal based